Rhenus Lub — respect and performance

 Promoting a positive image for the city: The Mönchengladbach Initiativkreis

 Since its founding in the spring of 2003, the members of the Mönchengladbach Initiativkreis or initiative forum have taken it upon themselves to encourage initiative and provide food for thought in their home city so as to actively shape the city’s future and opportunities, and to promote the city’s appeal beyond the local area.
 Rhenus Lub too has been part of this group since the very beginning, supporting positive development and promoting Mönchengladbach as a location and its people.
-For Rhenus Lub owner Dr Max Reiners, this commitment is corporate responsibility in action.
+For Rhenus Lub CEO Dr Max Reiners, this commitment is corporate responsibility in action.

 To realise the underlying goals in practice, the Mönchengladbach Initiativkreis regularly invites Nobel Prize winners and respected forward-thinkers to give keynote addresses in the city, such as former Secretary General of the UN Kofi Annan and human rights activist Jody Williams, Wikipedia founder Jimmy Wales, base-jumper and extreme sportsman Felix Baumgartner, chimpanzee researcher Jane Goodall and the Dalai Lama.